thomas-j-vincent/advent-of-code/Day2/Day2README.txt

-for each number I first chose to remove any numbers that were not even in length (as there is no way a set of characters can repeat twice if the length is uneven) if the number is two characters long, i then check if the number can be divided by 11 (as all twice repeating numbers in 2-character long number are divisable by 11)
+for each number I first chose to remove any numbers that were not even in length (as there is no way a set of characters can repeat twice if the length is uneven) if the number is two characters long, i then check if the number can be divided by 11 (as all twice repeating numbers in 2-character long number are divisible by 11)

-from here we take the number of digits and half them, so as to discover how long the the start and end pattern should be. we then convert it to an integer to find the minimum number that would pass the test, we take the length of the start section, put a one at the front, and fill the rest with zeros then stitch the front and back section together. we then do the same but replace all the numbers with 9's, to get the largest possible number that would pass the test.
+from here we take the number of digits and half them, so as to discover how long the start and end pattern should be. we then convert it to an integer to find the minimum number that would pass the test, we take the length of the start section, put a one at the front, and fill the rest with zeros then stitch the front and back section together. we then do the same but replace all the numbers with 9's, to get the largest possible number that would pass the test.